CSElonewolf/JavaScript-Projects/README.md

 ### All the projects are coded using vanilla javascript(No Framework or Library)
 ![2](https://media.wired.com/photos/59322df1a312645844993529/master/pass/testing.gif)

 ### This is a LIVE repository!
-Means frequently updated and maintained
+Means frequently updated and maintained:laughing:
 ![1](https://i.ya-webdesign.com/images/transparent-live-animated-gif-12.gif)

 ## Vanilla